benda95280/MyEntities/README.md

 Want a life dispenser ?
 A small flower pot ?
 Or just some popcorn ?

 ## Features:
 * !!
-Some examples inclued !!
+Some examples included !!
 * Can be run from console
 * Automatic creation of entity in config file when Skin in folder and not exist (I'm so lazy ...)
 * Items/entities can be given to players